GreenLightning07/Loyola-Art-Blog/README.md

 Secure Shell (SSH) is a open-source tool for users to remotely connect to other machines via the command line.
 It is the ONLY service that is allowed and it needs to be secured.
-All members of the leadership team (including Steve) will need to use the SSH server at the same time, but do not allow any more to connect simultaneously.
+All members of the leadership team (including Steve) will need to use the SSH server at the same time.
+Do not allow any more connections than necessary.

 All users are to have a secure password, and password complexity must be enforced.
 It has been already set that the users will be forced to make a password once they